9 ways to ditch single-use plastic

 In the inner city alone, 100 million takeaway coffee cups end up in landfill every year.
-While you can recycle the lid, paper coffee cups have liquid-proof liners, so they can’t be recycled with other cardboard products.
+Paper coffee cups have liquid-proof liners, so they can’t be recycled with other cardboard products.
 Each cup takes around 50 years to decompose.
 Instead, take your favourite office mug into the cafe.
 There are also plenty of reusable cups in the market.
 Some people even prefer the taste from a glass cup, so why not sip your next latte from one.
 Many coffee shops offer a discount if you BYO cup.

 Sydney’s tap water is perfectly safe to drink.
 It comes from natural catchment areas, including national parks and is tested against some of the strictest health guidelines in the world.
 Get your own refillable water bottle, but make sure it’s BPA (Bisphenol A) and phthalate free, or carry a collapsible cup.
 The City has water bubblers and fountains available.
 You’ll find these in parks, playgrounds and near main roads and tourist attractions.

 Plastic bags fill our tips, kill wildlife and break up into smaller particles causing ongoing environmental harm.
 You're probably already onto this one: bring your own bag when you go to the shops.
 Check out our guide to the best alternatives to plastic bags.
 In short, hessian is the best option.
-If you have a stack of ‘green’ bags from the supermarket, make sure you use them for at least 2 years.
+If you have a stack of green bags from the supermarket, make sure you use them for at least 2 years.
 Also, don't put your fruit and vegetables in plastic bags.
-Just let them loose in the trolley, at the register and in your shopping bag.
+Just let them loose or upcycle an old t-shirt and make your own reusable produce bags.

 The supermarket is not a great place if you’re trying to cut out single-use plastic.
-Aside from offering bags, supermarkets also package many items in plastic, including fresh produce.
+Many items are packaged in plastic, including fresh produce.
 Try local markets, co-ops, bulk food stores and independent grocers instead.

-If the thought of getting up early on weekends to make it to the farmers market isn't your cup of tea, finding a local produce box system might be the way to go.
+If the thought of getting up early on weekends to make it to the farmers market isn't your cup of tea, finding a local produce box system, that delivers straight to your door or with a local pick-up point, might be the way to go.